This system uses an electromotor to assist you with steering the vehicle.

 If the vehicle is parked for extended periods outside in cold weather (below 14°F/-10°C), the power steering may require increased effort when the engine is first started.
 This is caused by increased fluid viscosity due to the cold weather and does not indicate a malfunction.
 When this happens, increase the engine RPM by depressing accelerator until the RPM reaches 1,500 rpm then release or let the engine idle for two or three minutes to warm up the fluid.

-Rear Pillar Trim Repair procedures
+Inside Rear View Mirror Repair procedures

 Replacement